Terminal-2 icon

 Receive the Giving webhook

-To get the outcome of each donation asynchronously, enable the Adyen Giving merchant webhook.
-The webhook includes eventCode: DONATION.
+You get the donation outcome of each donation in a webhook.
+To receive these webhooks, enable the Adyen Giving merchant webhook, which includes eventCode: DONATION.

 For a successful donation, the event contains success: true.